 In high school, we were required to read Harper Lee's To Kill a Mockingbird.
 The Lawyer in the story was Atticus Finch.
 He was a small town lawyer and father who was greatly respected and loved by his community, but in the face of adversity, he stood for doing the right thing, even if it meant he could lose his life.
 He stood up for a falsely accused man of color who was facing a mob of racists who wanted to lynch him.
 He was helpless and in great need.
 Atticus stepped up, protected him and proved him innocent in court.
 Like Atticus, I renounce all forms of racism.
 Let a man be judged by his character and his deeds, not the color of his skin.
 This book helped to inspire me to become a lawyer and to use my skills to protect others who need my help.

 I am an Elder Law Attorney.
-I help families prepare for issues surrounding disability and death.
+I create Revocable Living Trust estate plans that help families prepare for issues surrounding disability and death.
 The goal of my law firm is to help families save time and money and avoid costly court procedures while providing a private, protected and maximized inheritance to their loved ones in a convenient and painless manner.